10 Reasons Why Chenille Plant is Dying and their Remedies

 How to fix it

-To raise humidity for your Acalypha hispida, group the plants together, grow the plant in a bathroom or other humid areas in the home.
-You may also set the pot on a wet pebble tray or use a cool mist humidifier.
+Chenille Plant thrives in a humidity of 55-70%.
+To increase humidity, group the plants together or grow the plant in a well-lit bathroom and other humid areas in the home.
+You may also set the pot on a wet pebble tray or use a humidifier to elevate humidity.

 7. Too little light